Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Controlling excited-state contamination in three-point functions

-Theoretically, $N(\bm q) \pi(-\bm q)$ and $N(\bm 0) \pi(-\bm q)$ states have much smaller energy compared to that obtained from standard fits to the two-point function.
-(We assign the non-interacting energies of multiparticle states in a finite box by adding the lattice single particle energies and assuming a relativistic dispersion relation.)
+Theoretically, $N(\bm q) \pi(-\bm q)$ and $N(\bm 0) \pi(-\bm q)$ states have much smaller energy, $E_1$, compared to that obtained from standard fits to the two-point function.
+(The noninteracting energies of multiparticle states in a finite box are taken to be the sum of lattice single particle energies assuming a relativistic dispersion relation.)
 The clue to their relevance came from fits to the three-point function with the insertion of the time component of the axial current, $\langle \Omega | {\mathcal N}(\tau) A_4(t) {\mathcal N}(0)|\Omega\rangle$~\cite{Jang:2019vkm}.
 Fits to it using Eq.~\eqref{eq:3pt} with the $E_i$ from standard fits to $C^{2\text{pt}}(\tau;\bm{p})$ gave large $\chi^2/$dof.
-Consequently these data were ignored in previous works (see Ref.~\cite{Rajan:2017lxk}) because $G_A$ and ${\widetilde G}_P$ can be determined from the $A_i$ correlators as defined in Eqs.~\eqref{eq:r2ff-GPGA1}--\eqref{eq:r2ff-GPGA3}, ie, the $A_4$ data was superfluous because the system of equations, Eqs.~\eqref{eq:r2ff-GPGA1}--\eqref{eq:r2ff-GPGA4}, is overdetermined.
+Consequently these data were ignored in previous works (see Ref.~\cite{Rajan:2017lxk}) because $G_A$ and ${\widetilde G}_P$ can be determined from the $A_i$ correlators as defined in Eqs.~\eqref{eq:r2ff-GPGA1}--\eqref{eq:r2ff-GPGA3}, i.e., the $A_4$ data were superfluous because the system of equations, Eqs.~\eqref{eq:r2ff-GPGA1}--\eqref{eq:r2ff-GPGA4}, is overdetermined.
 The reason for the poor signal was that the ESC in this channel is very large, in fact it dominates the signal.
-Exploiting this last fact led us determine the relevant mass gap[s], which are much smaller than the standard $\Delta E_1$.
+Exploiting this last fact led us to determine the relevant mass gap[s], which are much smaller than the standard $\Delta E_1$, i.e., from $\{4\}$. \looseness-1